-On hyper-threaded single processor systems, for which classic cache channels are originally designed, the sender and receiver are executed on the same processor core, using the L1 cache as the transmission medium.
-Due to its small capacity, the L1 cache has a special property that its storage is addressed purely by virtual memory addresses, a technique called VIVT (virtually indexed, virtually tagged).
+On hyper-threaded Pentium 4 systems, for which classic cache channels are originally designed, the sender and receiver are executed on the same processor core, using the L1 cache as the transmission medium.
+The L1 cache on the Pentium

+4 processor is addressed purely by virtual memory addresses, a technique called VIVT (virtually indexed, virtually tagged).
 With a VIVT cache, two processes can impact the same set of associative cache lines by performing memory operations with respect to the same virtual addresses in their address spaces, as illustrated in Figure 1(a).
-This property enables processes to precisely control the status of the cache lines, and thus allows for the L1 cache to be finely divided, such as 32 regions in Percival's cache channel [16].
+This property enables processes to precisely control the status of the cache lines, and thus allows for fine division of the L1 cache, such as 32 regions in Percival's cache channel [16].